iris-connect/iris-documentation/connect_your_app_to_IRIS/technical_details/app_onboarding.md

 | `attendTo` | Attend to | true |
 | `additionalInformation` | Additional attendance information | false | For example table or area

+### 4.3.2 Send data from app backend

+The data is sent to the custom EPS via JSON-RPC.
+The method name used is `[hdEndpoint].submitGuestList`. [hdEnpoint] corresponds to _client.name from the received DataRequest.

+### 4.3.3 Send data from app in browser

+The data is sent to the proxyEndpoint from createDataRequest via JSON-RPC, in detail: `params.dataRequest.proxyEndpoint`.
+The method name used is `[hdEndpoint].submitGuestList`. [hdEnpoint] corresponds to _client.name from the received DataRequest.

 ## 5 Test your implementation

 To test your implementation, visit https://iris.staging.iris-gateway.de